yajeeez/TESDAPOS/DASHBOARD_CASHIER_FILTER_FIX.md

    - Extracts date from `created_at` field
    - Compares dates and counts only "Served" orders from today

+## Zero Data Handling

+When a cashier has no transactions or filters exclude all data:
+- All metrics display as 0 (Total Sales: ₱0.00, Orders Today: 0)
+- Bar chart shows all bars at 0 height
+- Pie chart displays with all segments at 0
+- Pie chart tooltip handles division by zero (shows 0% instead of NaN)
+- Console logs show "ℹ️ No transactions found.
+All metrics will be 0."
+- Transaction table shows empty state message

 ## Testing

 To verify the fixes: